NicholasRasi/FL-Simulator/docs/federated_algorithm.md

 ### SCAFFOLD
 - Propose a new algorithm (SCAFFOLD) which uses control variates (variance reduction) to correct for the ‘client-drift’ in its local updates
-- Prove that SCAFFOLD requires signiﬁcantly fewer communication rounds and is not affected by data heterogeneity or client sampling
+- Prove that SCAFFOLD requires significantly fewer communication rounds and is not affected by data heterogeneity or client sampling
 - Can take advantage of similarity in the client’s data yielding even faster convergence
 - Reference: https://arxiv.org/abs/1910.06378
 ![](imgs/federated_algorithms/scaffold.jpeg)